ACCA Brand Tool Kit website

 I coded the 4 events from the main game each with a bespoke game engine and control system to give the player a taste of what was to come on the Wii.

-Quote Exchange wanted a fun way to lighten up the business of the quote comparison world.
-I coded in Flash, a little world which allowed the users to explore the offered content while being entertained and charmed.
+Putting the fun back into insurance quotes online! ;) Quote Exchange wanted a fun way to lighten up the business of the quote comparison world.
+I coded, in Flash, a little world which allowed the users to explore the offered content while being entertained and charmed.

 I added nice little touches on top of the content exploration to make sure the user was there out of choice; little things like the working toaster (jam sold separately) and some movable fridge magnet letters - my record is 4 rude words.

-I made 3 little physics based games where the track was destructible and the golf ball has a flight path O'meter and amfPHP highscores tables.
+I made 3 little physics based games where the race car's (well M&Ms) track was destructible and the golf ball (er... well M&Ms) has a flight path O'meter and amfPHP highscores tables.
+There was also a football game where, you guessed it; you kick around M&Ms!.

-You 'crunk off' (dance off for oldies ;) against the computer or challenge your friend (via email) to compete in a turn based game.
+Here the player 'crunks off' (a dance competition for oldies) against the computer or challenge your friend (via email) to compete in a turn based game.
+Choose your best moves to prgress through the levels and win bottles of Fanta as you go!

-I designed this trolley dash game for Kodak (while freelancing at OgilvyOne) and had nothing to do with the build at all! - bit of a change from usual.
+I designed this trolley dash game for Kodak for top London agency OgilvyOne and had nothing to do with the build at all! - bit of a change from usual.
 The idea was to teach people about the package deals they could get from buying bundled products whilst having a bit of fun.

-A lifestyle website to give info and aspiration for the 'Elegance' perfume from Proctor and Gamble.
-The site is in five languages, including ru_RU.
+A lifestyle website to give info and aspiration for the 'Elegance' perfume from Proctor & Gamble.
+The site is in five languages, including Russian.
+To keep the intial load times down, I make each section load in the background (the progress bars for this load can be seen on the sign-post).

 Polaroids are flung on the floor of a young lady's apartment.
 The user zooms in and around the polaroids, finding video clips as they go, to explore the 5 stages of getting a cold sore.

 Unilever wanted a 'bendy' empty toothpaste tube to show that the container can be recycled into various objects.
-So the MPU is a timed game allowing the user to bend the tube to make chairs or roofs.
+So the MPU is a timed game allowing the user to bend the tube to make chairs or roofs - lots of items that discarded toothpaste tubes can be recycled into.

 Marks and Spencer wanted a easily updated image viewer and links for the homepage.
 The 'hero image' viewer sits in prime spot on the homepage and is updateable via their CMS.
 There is also a video player version.